Master of Laws (LLM) Program Admissions

-Applicants for admission to the LLM program must have completed the first degree of law required for law practice or law teaching in the country in which law studies were pursued.
+Applicants for admission to the Pepperdine Caruso School of Law's Master of Laws program must have completed the first degree of law required for law practice or law teaching in the country in which law studies were pursued.

 U.S. applicants must have an ABA-accredited JD degree.
 In exceptional cases, U.S. applicants with non-ABA-accredited law degrees may be considered.

-Applications for the LLM program can be submitted online through the Law School Admission Council's LLM Credential Assembly Service, or directly to Pepperdine via the paper application form.
+Applications for the LLM program can be submitted online through the Law School Admission Council's LLM Credential Assembly Service.

 Entertainment, Media and Sports Law Programs